Olympics-Swimming-More gold for Dressel, Ledecky and McKeown; Britain win inaugural mixed medley relay | Sports-Games

 Dressel stormed to the 100m butterfly title with a world record time of 49.45 to pick up his second individual gold of the Games.
 He also won gold in the 4x100 freestyle relay.
 World champion Dressel beat Hungary's Kristof Milak, the gold medallist in the 200m fly, by 0.23 seconds.

 The powerful American, who also won gold in the 100m freestyle, was the fastest out of the blocks and never looked in danger, though Milak came back hard to close the gap down the straight.
-"This is a fair result," said Milak as Dressel headed off to prepare for the 50m free heats and mixed relay medley.
+"It took a world record to win the Olympic final.
+And I don't think it happens that often in the Olympics," said Dressel, who paid tribute to his rival.

+"My plan was go out quick, and then hold on.
+I didn't even die.
+He just came home really well," added the American.
+Milak said he gave it everything.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)